-9:26-17.
+9:27-15.
 Preliminary order of court before preliminary hearing held.

-- a.
-The Superior Court, Chancery Division, Family Part may enter an order, whereby the safety of the child shall be of paramount concern, directing the temporary removal of a child before a preliminary hearing under this act, if (1) the parent or other person legally responsible for the child's care was informed of an intent to apply for any order under this section; and (2) the child appears so to suffer from neglect or abuse that immediate removal is necessary to avoid imminent danger to the child's life, safety or health; and (3) there is not enough time to hold a preliminary hearing. - b.
-The order shall specify the place to which the child is to be brought. - c.
-The Family Part may enter an order authorizing a physician or hospital to provide emergency medical or surgical procedures before a preliminary hearing is held under this act if (1) such procedures are necessary to safeguard the life or health of the child; and (2) there is not enough time to hold a preliminary hearing under section 11 hereof. - d.
-The Department shall make every reasonable effort to inform the parent or guardian of any application for immediate removal and make inquiries to aid the court in disposing of the application.
-Within 24 hours the Department shall report such application to the child abuse registry of the Department. - e.
+a.
+The Superior Court, Chancery Division, Family Part may enter an order, whereby the safety of the child shall be of paramount concern, directing the temporary removal of a child before a preliminary hearing under this act, if (1) the parent or other person legally responsible for the child's care was informed of an intent to apply for any order under this section; and (2) the child appears so to suffer from abuse or neglect that immediate removal is necessary to avoid imminent danger to the child's life, safety or health; and (3) there is not enough time to hold a preliminary hearing.

+b.
+The order shall specify the place to which the child is to be brought.

+c.
+The Family Part may enter an order authorizing a physician or hospital to provide emergency medical or surgical procedures before a preliminary hearing is held under this act if (1) such procedures are necessary to safeguard the life or health of the child; and (2) there is not enough time to hold a preliminary hearing under section 11 hereof.

+d.
+The Division shall make every reasonable effort to inform the parent or guardian of any application for immediate removal and make inquiries to aid the court in disposing of the application.
+Within 24 hours the Division shall report such application to the child abuse registry of the Division.

+e.
 Any person acting under the authority of this act may request and shall receive appropriate assistance from local and State law enforcement officials.

-9:26-18.
+9:27-16.
 Preliminary orders after filing of complaint.

-- a.
+a.
 In any case where the child has been removed without court order the court shall hold a hearing on the next court day, whereby the safety of the child shall be of paramount concern, to determine whether the child's interests require protection pending a final order of disposition.
-In any other case under this act, any party may apply for, or the court, on its own motion, may order a hearing at any time after the complaint is filed to determine, with the safety of the child of paramount concern, whether the child's interests require protection pending a final order of disposition. - b.
-If the court finds that the allegation of child neglect or abuse is likely to be substantiated and that continued removal is necessary to avoid an ongoing risk to the child's life, safety or health, it shall affirm the removal of the child to an appropriate place or place the child in the custody of a suitable person. - c.
-If the court determines that removal of the child was necessary due to imminent danger to the child's life, safety or health, the court shall find that the Department of Children and Families was not required to provide reasonable efforts to prevent placement of the child.
+In any other case under this act, any party may apply for, or the court, on its own motion, may order a hearing at any time after the complaint is filed to determine, with the safety of the child of paramount concern, whether the child's interests require protection pending a final order of disposition.

+b.
+If the court finds that a finding of child abuse or neglect is likely to be made and that continued removal is necessary to avoid an ongoing risk to the child's life, safety or health, it shall affirm the removal of the child to an appropriate place or place the child in the custody of a suitable person.
+If the court orders removal of the child it may order suitable visitation of child by the parents or others.

+c.
+If the court determines that removal of the child was necessary due to imminent danger to the child's life, safety or health, the court shall find that the Division was not required to provide reasonable efforts to prevent placement of the child.